mxagar/robotics_notes/README.md

     - Acceleration of a Rigid Body
     - Mass Distribution
     - Newton-Euler Equations of Motion
-    - Iterative Newton-Euler Dynamic Formulation: Obtain Joint Torques Necessary for Joint Motion
+    - Iterative Newton-Euler Dynamic Formulation: Obtain Joint Torques Necessary for Joint Motion (Inverse Dynamics)
+    - An Example of Closed-Form Dynamic Equations
+    - The Structure of a Manipulator's Dynamic Equations
+        - The State-Space Equation
+        - The Configuration-Space Equation
+    - Lagrangian Formulation for Manipulator Dynamics
+    - Manipulator Dynamics in Cartesian Space
+    - Inclusion of Other Effects
+    - Dynamics Simulation: Forward Dynamics

 7. Trajectory Generation (Craig 7)

 Now, start the CoppeliaSim tutorial.